conradakunga/Blog/_posts/2021-05-24-the-other-integer-types.md

 Console.WriteLine(int.MaxValue);
 ```

-In the context of storage - for instance if using [Entity Framework](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions?tabs=data-annotations) - the size of the type can start to matter when you are storing very large numbers of values.
+In the context of storage - for instance, if using [Entity Framework](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions?tabs=data-annotations) - the size of the type can start to matter when you are storing very large numbers of values.

-For more efficient storage (depending on your use case) you might find it more prudent to default to alternative types.
+For more efficient storage (depending on your use case), you might find it more prudent to default to alternative types.

 | Name  | Minimum | Maximum | Signed? | Size (bits) |